 |---|---|---|

-| Display | Shows values exactly as stored in the selected data table; | ![]() ↓ ![]() |
+| View | Displays values exactly as they are stored in the selected data table; | ![]() ↓ ![]() |

-| Minimum | Shows only the lowest numeric value for a given context, hiding the rest; | ![]() ↓ ![]() |
+| Minimum | Displays only the lowest numeric value associated with a given context, hiding the remaining values; | ![]() ↓ ![]() |

-| Maximum | Shows only the highest numeric value for a given context, hiding the rest; | ![]() ↓ ![]() |
+| Maximum | Displays only the highest numeric value associated with a given context, hiding the remaining values; | ![]() ↓ ![]() |

-| Sum | Performs the sum of all numeric values in a given context and shows only the total; | ![]() ↓ ![]() |
+| Sum | Performs the sum of all numeric values in a given context and displays only the total; | ![]() ↓ ![]() |

-| Average | Calculates all numeric values in a given context and shows only the average; | ![]() ↓ ![]() |
+| Average | Calculates all numeric values in a given context and displays only the average among them; | ![]() ↓ ![]() |

-| Count | Checks existing contexts in the table and shows the total number of records for each context; | ![]() ↓ ![]() |
+| Count | Checks the contexts in the table and displays the total number of existing records for each context; | ![]() ↓ ![]() |

-2. After selecting columns, click Next.
+2. After finishing column selection, click Next.

 3. Click Confirm to add the link.

-4. Finish by clicking Complete.
+4. Finish by clicking Done.

 In this step: